-Importantly, the inelastic demand, high barriers to entry, and monopoly‑like characteristics of many infrastructure and utility assets mean that their financial performance is not as sensitive to economic cycles as others.
-These companies also tend to offer higher pricing power and, therefore, better inflation protection
+Importantly, the consistent demand, high barriers to entry, and monopoly‑like characteristics of many infrastructure and utility assets mean that their financial performance is not as sensitive to economic cycles as others.
+These companies have also tended to offer higher pricing power and, therefore, better inflation protection.

 Long Term—Green Transition

 Many countries have set ambitious carbon reduction targets, but achieving them will require huge levels of investment.
 China is a great example, being the world’s largest fossil fuel emitter.
 Currently, China imports 73% of its oil and 42% of its gas needs (Figure 2).
 However, it has plans to take advantage of its dominance in solar and wind capacity to make greater use of renewable energy that will allow it to become much more self‑sufficient.
 With China having spent around USD 12 trillion during its supercycle from 2000 to 2010 (building roads, bridges, airports, and other infrastructure projects), it is now forecast to spend almost USD 16 trillion on its green transition to meet its carbon neutrality goal by 2060.